This guide will help you get acquainted with DareNET and start chatting with ease.

-The above steps protect your account by denying logins from clients who's host does not match one of masks on your allowed host list.
-Should you try to authenticate from a host not on your allowed host list, you will have to use N's AUTHCOOKIE command, which will email you a cookie that you must supply back to N to be allowed to authenticate.
+The above steps protect your account by denying logins from clients whose host does not match one of the masks on your allowed host list.
+You must use N's AUTHCOOKIE command to authenticate from a host not on your allowed host list.
+This command will email you a cookie that you must supply back to N to be allowed to authenticate.

 Some more information that may be useful.

 This signals to services to use the account name directly, useful for when a user is offline and you, for example, want to add them to your channel's userlist.
-If you don't prefix the account name, services will treat it as nickname for a user that is currently connected to the network, which may not produce the outcome you expect.
+Suppose you don't prefix the account name.
+In that case, services will treat it as the nickname for a user currently connected to the network, which may not produce the outcome you expect.

-We support a number of server-side aliases for communicating with services, the most popular being
+We support several server-side aliases for communicating with services, the most popular being

 /NS for N and